PIAGGIO BV 200 / 250 / 300 / 350 / 500

-The original LEADER motor used in the BV200 was a fairly basic powerplant (ie. 2-valves, air cooled, carbureted) but the QUASAR motor used in the 250 and 300 models was a nice step up with 4-valves.
+The QUASAR was an entirely new design that most notably, featured fuel injection instead of a carburetor.
 The QUASAR motors achieved solid power (ie. 22 hp for 244cc), great emissions and average fuel milage for a scooter of this size (around 60 mpg in the real world).
-Top speed for the BV200 and 250 is about 75mph, while the BV300 is capable of 80mph.
+Top speed for the BV200 is about 70mph, while the 250 and 300 can do 75-80mph.

 If that’s not fast enough, the BV500 is capable of 100 mph with its 39 horsepower and 492cc.
 The BV 500 uses the same ‘MASTER’ engine as Piaggio’s MP3 500 and X9 500 models.
 This engine cranks out 39 horsepower at 7500 RPM, which is enough power for highway driving of any style and typically achieves 50mpg in the real world.
 The smaller BV models can hold their own on the highway, but the BV500 is the one to have if you’re not just looking to survive on the highway but to actually drive at whatever speed you want and pass cars at will